-Environmental action is an ongoing process requiring a commitment to four principles: company or personal engagement with the issues; measurement of impacts; development of a strategy to reduce damages; and communication of what you are doing.2 To fulfil these principles Julie's Bicycle recommends that the steering group and the music industry adopt the following actions.
+Environmental action is an ongoing process requiring a commitment to four principles: company or personal engagement with the issues; measurement of impacts; development of a strategy to reduce damages; and communication of what you are doing.2 To fulfil these principles Julie's Bicycle recommends that the steering group and the theatre sector adopt the following actions.

-The recommendations are addressed to those responsible for organising the tour and suppliers of products and services.
-The list below identifies 11 priorities for action.
-In addition, we have prepared detailed tables of immediate actions for each participant in the touring business supply change with practical guidance of 'how to do it' found in Section 3.4.
-Section 3.4 also outlines the scale of ambition for environmental improvement.
+The recommendations are addressed to those responsible for organising the tour; suppliers of products and services; funders and trade associations/membership bodies.
+The list below identifies 12 priorities for action.
+In addition, we have prepared detailed tables of immediate action for each participant in the touring business.
+The tables which can be found in Section 3.4, also outline the scale of ambition for environmental improvement.